Leonardo-Gomiero/Resume/README.md

 ```
 ## Usage

-View Resume: Simply open the index.html file in any web browser to view the resume.
+View Resume: Simply open the [Live Demo](https://leonardo-gomiero.github.io/Resume/) in any web browser to view the resume.

 ## Features